odisfm/zcx-core/docs/content/tutorials/getting-started/zcx-concepts.md

 ## control classes

-The most common type of control you'll use is the default or [standard ZControl](/reference/control-reference/z-control).
+The most common type of control you'll use is the [standard ZControl](/reference/control-reference/z-control).
 There are also special subclasses of control that offer extra functionality, often in the LED feedback they provide.

 One class of control is the [page control](/reference/control-reference/page),  which is bound to a page you specify.
 It shows one color when its bound page is in view, and another when it isn't.
 Another is the [transport](/reference/control-reference/transport) control: you can bind your `play` button to Live's transport, and it will turn green while the set is playing, and white when it stops.
 Just like it did on the original script for your controller.